 Another great idea for a teacher appreciation gift week 2020 is to surprise your special teacher by paying for a meal for them.
 This gift works well if you live in a small town with small restaurants that may be offering curbside service.
 If you are aware of what food your child's teacher likes, then you can call and pay for a meal for that teacher and then have them "cash it in" when ready.
 I'm sure they'd be so appreciative to have a meal they didn't have to prepare and feel special at your thoughtfulness.

-Teachers are missing their students are saddened that they can't see and finish out the year with their students.
+Teachers are missing their students and are saddened that they can't see and interact normally with them.
 A thoughtful teacher appreciation gift for 2020 would be to record your child or children telling their teacher their favorite memory of them, why they love them, why they miss them or performing some type of talent or skill.
 Their teacher will love the personal touch and the opportunity to see their students.
 After recording, email it to them or if you are linked with them on social media, tag them there.

 What if I Have Already Purchased/Prepared My Teacher Appreciation Gift for 2020?